cap-js/docs/node.js/fiori.md

     srv.on('SAVE', 'MyEntity', /*...*/)
   ```

 - The `CANCEL` event is triggered when you cancel the draft.
-In this case, the draft entity is deleted and the active entity is not changed.
+In this case, the draft entity is deleted and the active entity isn't changed.
 - The `EDIT` event is triggered when you start editing an active entity.
 As a result `MyEntity.drafts` is created.
 - The `SAVE` event is just a shortcut for `['UPDATE', 'CREATE']` on an active entity.
 This event is also triggered when you press the `SAVE` button in UI after finishing editing your draft.
-Please note, that composition children of the active entity will also be updated or created.
+Note, that composition children of the active entity will also be updated or created.

 ::: info Compatibility flag
     For compatibility to previous variants, set `cds.fiori.draft_compat` to `true`.